LeoNatan/LNPopupController/README.md

 <img src="./Supplements/modern_no_scroll.gif" width="320"/> <img src="./Supplements/scoll.gif" width="320"/>

 The `hidesBottomBarWhenPushed` property is supported for navigation and tab bar controllers.
-When set, the popup bar will transition out together with the bottom bar of the container controller. **Opening the popup while it is hidden due to `hidesBottomBarWhenPushed` is not supported and may produce undefined behavior.**
+When set, the popup bar will transition to the bottom of the container controller view.
+Using `setToolbarHidden:` and `setToolbarHidden:animated:` is also supported.

 <img src="./Supplements/hidesBottomBar_TabBar.gif" width="320"/> <img src="./Supplements/hidesBottomBar_Toolbar.gif" width="320"/>
 Status bar management of the popup content view controller is respected and applied when appropriate.

 <img src="./Supplements/statusbar_style.gif" width="320"/> <img src="./Supplements/statusbar_hidden.gif" width="320"/>